-In the squash-world, pumpkins tend to steal the limelight.
+In the squash world, pumpkins tend to steal the limelight.
 From decorating to drinking, there’s not a fall day that goes by without the mention of a pumpkin-spiced something.
 But, in actuality, there are multiple other flavorful winter squash varieties that can brighten up even the coldest of winter days.

 For more ways to live well this fall, visit www.americanlifestylemag.com/celebrate.